firebase/firebase-js-sdk/.changeset/yellow-turkeys-lay.md

 ---
-"firebase": patch
-"@firebase/firestore-types": patch
+"@firebase/firestore-types": minor
-"@firebase/firestore": patch
+"@firebase/firestore": minor
-"@firebase/webchannel-wrapper": patch
+"@firebase/webchannel-wrapper": minor
 ---

 Adds a new `experimentalAutoDetectLongPolling` to FirestoreSettings.
 When